heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 | `io.sapl.pdp.remote.oauth2.principal-name` | empty (defaults to `client-registration-id`) | Principal name used as cache key in Spring's `OAuth2AuthorizedClientManager`.
 Override only when you need distinct cached clients for the same registration. |
 | `io.sapl.pdp.remote.ignore-certificates` | `false` | Skip TLS certificate validation.
 Not for production. |

 You must configure exactly one authentication mechanism.
 Token relay is useful when each request to the PDP should carry the caller's identity, so the PDP can apply its own user-aware policies.
-The RSocket transport authenticates once at connection setup, so a single connection is bound to a single identity for its lifetime; use `oauth2.client-registration-id` for managed service-account JWTs over RSocket.
+The RSocket transport authenticates once at connection setup, so a single connection is bound to a single identity for its lifetime.
+Use `oauth2.client-registration-id` for managed service-account JWTs over RSocket.

 #### Client Resilience